Helene Martin Gee Pink Shoe Founder

 Jill made history as the first female Serjeant at Arms at the House of Commons.
 A Crown Appointment announced by The Queen, The Serjeant at Arms has numerous ceremonial duties and has wide ranging responsibility for the House of Commons and its security.

-With an early career as a civil servant and in advertising, Jill now runs her own consultancy and is a Trustee of Beanstalk, the volunteer reading charity.
+With an early career as a civil servant and in advertising, Jill now runs her own consultancy and is a Chairman of Trustees at Corum Beanstalk, the volunteer reading charity.
 Jill is passionate about giving young people the very best start in life.

 A founder ambassador member of Pink Shoe, Jill is Chairman of the Pink Shoe Senate which drives strategy for the club.